AshiqZaman/Computational-Finance/_posts/2020-05-20-Zivot-Andrews-Unit-Root-test.md

 Potential break point at position: 2646
 ```

-The Zivot-Andrews test suggests that there is break in data trend at observation number 2646.The T-statistics of Z-A test is lower than critical value (in absolute value), REJECTING Null hypothesis of unit root.
-The data has structure break at 20 February 2020.
+The Zivot-Andrews test suggests that there is break in data at 21/02/2020 .The T-statistics of Z-A test is lower than critical value (in absolute value), REJECTING Null hypothesis of unit root.
+The data has structure break at 21 February 2020.

 **Plot the Unit root test to visualise data**